Climate change

 - raise awareness in communities to the causes and impacts of climate change

-alongside our corporate plan, climate change route map and our countywide strategy below.
+alongside our corporate plan, our strategy and our climate change route map:

-We have committed to becoming a carbon-neutral council by 2030.
-The national Net Zero target is 2050.
+We have committed to becoming a carbon-neutral council by 2030 as outlined in our Carbon Management Plan.

 Sustainable Communities Executive Advisory Panel